-315. The Special Purpose Committee on Senedd Reform made clear that Senedd reform legislation should also include a requirement for full boundary reviews to be undertaken on a periodic basis, and this has been reflected in the Bill.

-- 316. This would ensure that the current situation, whereby Senedd constituency boundaries have not been reviewed for over 15 years, will not happen again. - 317.
-Regular boundary reviews are considered necessary to take into account changes in demographics and populations over time and to ensure that parity of representation across constituencies is maintained. - 318.
+- 322. The Special Purpose Committee on Senedd Reform made clear that Senedd reform legislation should also include a requirement for full boundary reviews to be undertaken on a periodic basis, and this has been reflected in the Bill. - 323.
+This would ensure that the current situation, whereby Senedd constituency boundaries have not been reviewed for over 15 years, will not happen again. - 324.
+Regular boundary reviews are considered necessary to take into account changes in demographics and populations over time and to ensure that parity of representation across constituencies is maintained. - 325.
 The Bill therefore states how the DBCC must review Senedd constituency boundaries by carrying out 'full' reviews at regular intervals of one every eight years.
-This means there will be no more than two Senedd terms between each 'full' review, and boundaries will be in place for two Senedd elections. - 319.
-Providing a schedule for regular reviews will also assist the DBCC with the planning process and managing their work.
-It also provides assurance to the public that constituencies will be reviewed regularly. - 320.
-For other parliaments of the UK, timescales for reviews are also set out in primary legislation for UK Parliament boundary reviews, it is set as every eight years, whereas for Scottish Parliament reviews, it is currently set as not less than 8 and not more than 12 years. - 321.
-The Bill sets out that the rules and processes involved for the regular reviews will be the same as those that are covered above for the 2030 review, with final reporting deadlines of before the 1 December in every eighth year following 1 December 2028.
+This means there will be no more than two Senedd terms between each 'full' review, and boundaries will be in place for two Senedd elections.

+- 326. Providing a schedule for regular reviews will also assist the DBCC with the planning process and managing their work.
+It also provides assurance to the public that constituencies will be reviewed regularly. - 327.
+For other parliaments of the UK, timescales for reviews are also set out in primary legislation - for UK Parliament boundary reviews, it is set as every eight years, whereas for Scottish Parliament reviews, it is currently set as not less than 8 and not more than 12 years. - 328.
+The Bill sets out that the rules and processes involved for the regular reviews will be the same as those that are covered above for the 2030 review, with final reporting deadlines of before the 1 December in every eighth year following 1 December 2028. - 329.
+Amendments made at Stage 2 clarify that existing Senedd boundaries will remain in place until new regulations (implementing the determinations of the DBCC following a review) take effect.
+The Bill provides that once made, the regulations won't take effect until the dissolution of the Senedd in connection with the next ordinary general election or an extraordinary general election held on what would have been the same day of the scheduled ordinary election or held within the preceding one-month period.